andrewbluepiano/SignPi/README.md

 # SignPi
-For an old iPod store sign I am making remote controlled.
+For an old iPod store sign.

 Runs a verrrrrrryyyyyyy simple web app on the RasPi (just type the Pi's IP into your browser).
 Nothing else at this point.